Using a "credit shelter" or "bypass" trust: a good thing or a terrible (tax) mistake?

 Changes in the LawThere have been very significant changes in the exemption amount (increasing from $600,000 as recently as 1997, to currently being $5,450,000 in 2016).
 In addition, we now have "portability", such that if the first spouse to die does not utilize his or her exemption amount, it can carry over to the surviving spouse (giving the surviving spouse $10,900,000, rather than $5,450,000, which can be sheltered from tax).

-There are still many situations where credit shelter trusts are appropriate, or even necessary for estate tax planning purposes, to be used in a Will.
+Why this is important (especially if your Will was drafted prior to 2012)There are still many situations where credit shelter trusts are appropriate, or even necessary for estate tax planning purposes, to be used in a Will.
 These include, but are not limited to, situations where there is a second marriage and there are children from a prior marriage, or where a husband and wife's assets are anticipated to exceed (by the time of death of the second spouse) the exemption amount, or for creditor protection planning.

 However, what about a moderate sized estate?
 Is a credit shelter trust appropriate?
 Let's assume Husband & Wife, on their first marriage and with 3 children, have a net worth of $2,000,000 or $4,000,000 or $6,000,000.
 Is there a reason to use a credit shelter trust?
 Well, there may be, but if so it is NOT estate tax planning.
 In these type situations, we are often better to either leave all the assets outright to the spouse, or alternatively, leave them in a marital QTIP trust for the surviving spouse.
 In this fashion, the assets in the QTIP trust (including the growth up until the second spouse's death), will be included in the gross estate of the second spouse to die.
 These assets will then receive a second step up in basis at the second spouse's death, wiping out any potential for capital gain taxes.
 So long as the surviving spouse's individual assets and assets in the trust do not exceed $10,900,000 (as indexed for inflation), there will be no estate tax due.
 Thus, we've avoided estate tax, and eliminated capital gain tax.

-There are countless individuals who still have Wills that were drafted in the 1990s and early 2000s, back when the credit ranged between $600,000 and $2,000,000.
+what action should you take?There are countless individuals who still have Wills that were drafted in the 1990s and early 2000s, back when the credit ranged between $600,000 and $2,000,000.
 For those who have Wills that are more than 5 years old and contain a credit shelter trust, it is imperative to review these Wills to determine if the use of the credit shelter trust will result in a terrible tax result that could otherwise be avoided.